metosin/muuntaja/README.md

 ### Request

-* `:muuntaja.core/adapter`, holds the adapter name that was used to decode the request body, e.g. `:json`.
+* `:muuntaja.core/format`, format name that was used to decode the request body, e.g. `"application/json"`.
    Setting value to anything (e.g. `nil`) before muuntaja middleware/interceptor will skip the decoding process.
-* `:muuntaja.core/accept`, holds the client-negotiated adapter name for the response, e.g. `:json`.
-Will be used later in the response pipeline.
+* `:muuntaja.core/accept`, client-negotiated format name for the response, e.g. `"application/json"`.
+Will
+   be used later in the response pipeline.

 ### Response

 * `:muuntaja.core/encode?`, if set to true, the response body will be encoded regardles of the type
-* `:muuntaja.core/adapter`, holds the adapter name that was used to encode the response body, e.g. `:json`.
+* `:muuntaja.core/format`, format name that was used to encode the response body, e.g. `"application/json"`.
    Setting value to anything (e.g. `nil`) before muuntaja middleware/interceptor will skip the encoding process.
-* `:muuntaja.core/content-type`, can be used to override the negotiated content-type for response encoding, e.g. setting it to `application/edn` will cause the response to encoded always with the `:edn` adapter.
+* `:muuntaja.core/content-type`, can be used to override the negotiated content-type for response encoding, e.g. setting it to `application/edn`. **NOTE**: given format is not negotiated, always set on.

 ## Usage